occasiongenius/og-react-swipe/README.md

  * children (obj, arr): the children to be rendered inside the Card
  * data (obj): optional, data to be sent to on[Direction] callback functions on the CardStack
  * undraggable (bool): optional, make a card undraggable (great for end of stack)
+ * animate (Map): optional, map of 'css attribute' => fn(x, y) where x and y are the position of the card relative to its starting position, and the return of fn is the value of the css attribute
+ * animateThrottle (int): optional, number of ms to throttle animation calls by (default 50ms)

 The on[Direction] callback functions on the CardStack will receive a parameter of the data object on each Card, and a second parameter that is the number of pixels the card was dragged from its middle